 The next step of the process is to replace the lead service line with a non-lead material.
 We request that the property owner or a designated representative be present on this day.
 We will provide a lead pitcher filter and cartridges, as well as flushing instructions, after replacement.

 The final step of the project is restoration of streets and sidewalks.
 You can expect a delay between the completion of your service line replacement and restoration activities.

 Where will work occur?

 Two PWSA contractors will have seven crews working in the following neighborhoods throughout our service area.
-Click on your neighborhood to see where water mains will be replaced:
+Click on your neighborhood to see where service lines will be replaced:

 Neighborhood Lead Line Replacement Project

 North Oakland - Final Restoration

 Bloomfield - UPCOMING